B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - and frequent order-level exceptions.

-B2B fulfillment is usually a compliance-heavy account-shipping operation.
+B2B fulfillment is usually a compliance-heavy, account-shipping operation.
+It is built around:

 - fewer but larger shipments,